ra559/cis106/README.md

 # Welcome to the CIS-106-Linux Fundamentals
 Here you will find all the information for the course.
+# Description
+# Requirements
+* Access to a computer whrere Linux can be installed, the following are options:
+  * A virtual machine (Prefered)
+  * A spair laptop/Desktop computer
+  * A Raspberry Pi 4 or other capable single board computer
+* A Github account
+* A Text editoer

+*
+# Resources

 # Presentations
 1. Lecture 1